Business Case Studies

 In addition, this family owned, female run independent business supports local artists - with pop-up shops and seasonal markets.
-There is even a study hub downstairs to attract local students, which they also hire out for events.
+To attract local students, there is a study hub downstairs which can also be hired out separately for events.

 Meon Valley Butchers

 Meon Valley Butchers has adapted and evolved during the COVID-19 pandemic into a business that they feel can survive in the long term.
 As well as upgrading to a digital customer system, they launched The Pantry, an e-commerce platform, quickly becoming local heroes by delivering products free of charge to local neighbourhoods during the lockdowns.
 Meon Valley Butchers now deliver nationally.